santisbon/reference/src/rpi.md

 4. Connect a raw device (no partitions or formatted filesystems) SSD to your laptop.
 If the device already has partitions wipe out everything e.g. on a Mac:
     ```sh
     diskutil list
-    diskutil zeroDisk /dev/disk4 # or whatever name your device has
+    diskutil zeroDisk short /dev/disk4 # or whatever name your device has
     ```
     On Linux you can use `parted` as explained [here](#ssd-as-additional-storage).
-5. Flash your desired OS image to the SSD with `dd` or preferred tool e.g. as explained [here](#flash-the-image) but using the SSD instead of a microSD card.
+5. Flash your desired OS image to the SSD with `dd` or preferred tool e.g. as explained [here](#flash-the-image).
 6. Unmount and remove the SSD drive from your laptop and connect it to a USB 3.0 port on your Pi.
 7. Turn on your Pi.
 8. Connect to your Pi over ssh and check available storage space with `df -h`.

 ## SSD as Additional Storage

+!!! important
+    If using a SATA SSD make sure the cable/adapter has an **ASMedia** chipset so it will work properly with Raspberry Pi.

 If you have an additional SSD you'll need to: